 2. Recommendation to sign

-For each contract to be signed, the officer recommending that the contract be signed is required to sign the Section B Recommendation of the Report on Entry Into Contract (ROEC) form (DOCX 35KB) for referral to the authorised signatory with the contract for signature.
+For each contract to be signed, the officer recommending that the contract be signed is required to sign the Section B Recommendation of the Report of Entry into Contract (DOCX 32KB) for referral to the authorised signatory with the contract for signature.

 This form confirms that the officer signing the contract has the required authority and that any risks associated with the Contract have been addressed.
 The Authorised Signatory should sign the contract and the Section C Declaration of the Report on Entry into Contract form at the same time.

 All research contracts must be submitted through the Research Services Office for review and formal recommendation to be signed.
 The top of the ROEC form has provision for the ResearchMaster ID.
 Research Master is a database used by the Research Services Office to support their research project and contracts administration activities.

 The Legal Services Team will provide advice on legal/contractual aspects of non-research contracts, as required, and may recommend any contract for signing.
 However, it is normally expected that non-research contracts will be submitted through the College Office, and/or administrative division or unit most relevant to the contract purpose for recommendation to be signed and that the business owner will take responsibility for ensuring the subsequent tracking of the contract through the signing process to full execution.

 The officer who recommends the contract be signed should be an appropriate officer commensurate with the contract value and/or level of risk, or there should be documentary evidence on the record that an appropriately senior officer has also approved the contract being entered into.

 Documentation recording advice from University officers on specific matters or risks associated with the contract should be provided with the contract for signing and be accessible to the authorised signatory on the relevant file.
 In addition, the Research Services Office will require a Certification form for any contract for external research funding.
 The Grants Finance Office will require this form to be completed before establishing an account for any external funding.